-As well as backing the right businesses, it's essential the Ventures Team are able to sell the stakes it has built when the time comes, so they can realise returns to Shareholders.
+As well as backing the right businesses, it is essential that the Octopus Ventures team are able to sell the stakes they have built when the time comes, so they can realise returns to Shareholders.
 Here are some examples of successful exits from the Company's portfolio.

 This is not an exhaustive history of exits.
 Investing in small, VCT qualifying companies is high risk and many will go on to fail.
 Company examples are for illustrative purposes only.
-They should not be considered as investment recommendations.
+They should not be considered as investment recommendations or indicative of future performance.